 Cartridges that throw heavy bullets at medium velocities are more powerful than a lighter bullet traveling faster because light bullets lack the ability to penetrate and cause damage.

-I realize this is a pretty nebulous term because no one rifle can do everything well, but some guns can do most things well.
+I realize this is a pretty nebulous term because no single rifle can do everything perfectly, but some guns can do most things well.

-Gun are really defined by their cartridge, so if you want a gun that will do most things, focus on a round that serves well.
-Also keep in mind that with the AR-15 you can usually get a new cartridge or caliber with a new upper and magazines!
+Guns are really defined by their cartridge, so if you want a gun that will do most things, focus on a round that serves many options.

 I also recommend to not be tempted to buy too powerful of a cartridge for the job you have.